Default filter shows currently active projects. To see projects at other stages, use the status filters.

 The project will deliver manifesto commitments on education and contribute to the global goal of inclusive and equitable quality education for all.
 It will ensure underprivileged youth, especially females, have improved opportunities for basic education, vocational skills and formal employment.
 The project will also contribute to the UK government's commitment to women's economic empowerment.
 Over 27,000 (45% girls) youth will benefit from skills development.

 To provide skill training, matching and supplier development services to help East African women, men and young people exploit employment and economic opportunities in natural resource-based industries and adjacent sectors.
+The programme designs and funds interventions together with the private sector to ensure its services are demand-driven.
+If successful, the programme will help countries benefit more economically from investments in resource-based industries and other sectors, in terms of East Africans having access to jobs created rather than expats and local firms benefitting from increased procurement opportunities rather than international contractors.

 To increase the impact on job creation and incomes in developing countries of the policies and programmes of DFID, the World Bank, other donors, development finance institutions and NGOs.
 Working primarily through a World Bank Trust Fund on Jobs this programme will strengthen the international community’s work by engaging with governments and the private sector, on issues including youth employment, fragile states and improving data on jobs.